Lower Yoder fire leads to one medical transport

 Occupants of the house are staying with family, he said, as Penelec shut off electricity due to the fire.

-At the 800 block of Ross Avenue, Patton Borough, fire fighters were dispatched for a house fire at 8 a.m.
-Saturday.
+Firefighters were dispatched for a house fire at 8 a.m.
+Saturday on the 800 block of Ross Avenue in Patton Borough.

 Firefighters from Patton, Carrolltown and Hastings fire departments responded, Cambria County 911 officials said in a press release.